-Down the hallway is a small gift shop and the fitness center.
+Down the hallway are a small gift shop and the fitness center.
 The fitness center is pretty big and has enough equipment for a good workout.

-But the best or most frighten thing is that this hotel has its own abandoned ghost floor.
+But the best or most frightening thing is that this hotel has its own abandoned ghost floor.
 It’s floor number 8.
-The elevators wont go there and one day they did elevator maintenance and they made the guests use the stairs or the elevator at the other end of the hotel.
+The elevators won’t go there and one day they did elevator maintenance and they made the guests use the stairs or the elevator at the other end of the hotel.
 So I choose the stairs.
 It can’t hurt to have a small workout walking up to the 7th floor ;-).
 I actually missed my floor and went all the way up to the 8th floor.
-You don’t see a lot just a couple locked doors for their suites they don’t use anymore.
+You don’t see a lot just a couple locked doors in their suites they don’t use anymore.
 But you really can see that there is nobody going up there.
 Paint is all old and the floors are not clean.
-Even the stairwell is dirty at the top floor and looks like it’s ready to fall apart.
+Even the stairwell is dirty on the top floor and looks like it’s ready to fall apart.
 I was shocked when I saw that.
-Usually stairwells are never a pretty part of a hotel but this one looked scary.
+Usually, stairwells are never a pretty part of a hotel but this one looked scary.